CASA SUENOS GRANDES

 • Miranda’s Pulperia: This is a very small mini-mart located at the end of the westernmost road from our house (next to Kike’s Place).
 They are open from 7 to 7 everyday and have various items.

-• Wilmart: Wilmart is located before you enter Playa Grande on the left-hand side of the road.
+• The Store: The Store (f/k/a Wilmart) is located before you enter Playa Grande on the left-hand side of the road.
 They have a good selection of various items and have added a bar and restaurant in the back.
 They will also deliver to the house for free if you order $100.00 or more.
-506-2249-0387 and https://wil-mart.com
+506-2249-0387.

 • Super Compro in Huacas: This grocery store is located in Huacas which is about 8 miles from Playa Grande on the way to Tamarindo.
 They have a decent selection and is the closest location for an ATM.